hebernielsen/Data_Mining_7331/README.md

 25 Jan 2019
 Uploaded a Jupyter notebook page for doing PCA analysis and a copy of two component model visualization that is not correct because doesn't show 2 colors.

+Uploaded a Jupyter notebook page for the Violin plots.